OpenBB-finance/OpenBB/website/content/terminal/reference/etf/ta/adosc.md

 ---
 title: adosc
-description: Explore the Accumulation/Distribution Oscillator page, also known as the Chaikin Oscillator.
+description: "Explore the Accumulation/Distribution Oscillator page, also known as" the Chaikin Oscillator.
 This powerful momentum indicator analyzes the strength of price moves and the underlying buying and selling pressure in a given period.
 Learn how to use the indicator and understand its parameters like fast length and slow